 How to get a Jones Day training contract

-According to recruitment partner David Smith, the application process is “as simple as possible to give as many candidates as possible a fair chance.
+According to recruitment partner Emily Stew, the application process is “as simple as possible to give as many candidates as possible a fair chance.
 There are no video interviews, psychometric tests or assessment centres – not even additional questions specific to the firm to answer on the application form; we just ask students to provide an online CV and a covering letter.”

 She continues: “We are looking for somebody who has done a lot with their life so far, beyond just good academics.
 We're never blinded by the fact someone's gone to Oxbridge or another top university, and we do give some latitude to people whose results aren't perfect if they show other potential.”

-Unlike many firms, Jones Day is not opposed to occasionally recruiting candidates without the required academic credentials (AAA at A level and 2.1 degree), provided they show enough potential.
-It has also integrated Rare's contextual recruitment system into its recruitment process in order to better understand an applicant's potential in the context of their school's average student attainment.
-When such potential is spotted, the firm has, for example, recruited graduates without A levels and with an Open University degree.
+Applicants are required to have a 2:1 on their degree (or be on track to achieve one).
+Beyond that Jones Day has integrated Rare's contextual recruitment system into its recruitment process in order to better understand an applicant's potential in the context of their school's average student attainment.
+When such potential is spotted, the firm has, for example, recruited graduates without A levels and with Open University degrees.

 When it comes to the covering letter, the trainees we spoke with advised “using it as an opportunity to explain why you want the job and a future at Jones Day.
 Look at how Jones Day operates, the way it trains and the work it does, and link its practices to your interests.
 You can learn a lot from chatting to Jones Day trainees and other lawyers at their 'Question Time' events and London open evenings, which anyone can attend – just sign up via the website.”